 Remaining home, especially alone, takes planning.
 Accepting a few lifestyle changes and home modifications could create a safer home environment and help your loved one continue to live there independently.
 Focus areas are bathroom safety, nighttime safety, preventing falls, good nutrition, socialization, and immediate communication of issues.

-- Dusk to dawn lights outside also help deter trespassers and animals, as well as illuminate areas for your loved one if they're out in the evening (returning home, setting out trash, getting the mail, etc.)
+Dusk-to-dawn lights outside also help deter trespassers and animals, as well as illuminate areas for your loved one if they're out in the evening (returning home, setting out the trash, getting the mail, etc.).

-- Use shower mats (inside tub/shower) and bath mats (outside tub/shower) that are in good condition.
-Make sure shower mats have strong, even suction and bath mats have non-skid backing.
+Use shower mats (inside tub/shower) and bath mats (outside tub/shower) that are in good condition.
+Make sure shower mats have strong suction, and bath mats have non-skid backing.
 After bathing, remove the rug to avoid it being a trip hazard.
 Replace mats that are torn or have worn-out suction or backing.

 Many older adults who live alone will stop cooking, which can result in poor nutrition.
 Heating canned foods and frozen dinners is easy, but they are high in sugar or salt and low in nutrients essential for the older adult.
 Likewise with fast foods.
 You can do the following to help your loved one stay healthy:

 Prep such as chopping vegetables and measuring ingredients ahead of time

 Plating meals you make for delivery to them